India won the series 2-1. This was their 4th consecutive series win against Australia.

 Only Shakib has batted and bowled enough.

-Match figures (Minimum of a fifty and a 5wi):
+Match figures (Minimum of a 30 and a 3wi):

 Only 3 instances here.
 Tendulkar’s 47 and 4-54 would appear to be the best.